MichaelColburn/AWS-build/README.md

 ---

 This is walkthrough demonstrates the basic build to host website on the cloud specifically in the AWS system.
-Steps taken are as follows:
+## Steps taken are as follows:
-Establish and select Region
+- Establish and select Region
+- Launch an EC2 instance
+  - Set Key pair
+  -